-Limiting factor is a concept that we are aware, been using for ages, but we rarely think about it deliberately.
-That was one of the many concepts that I learnt when I read Thinking in Systems: A Primer, by Meadows et al.
+Limiting factor is a concept we’ve long understood but rarely reflect on deliberately.
+It was one of many ideas I discovered while reading Thinking in Systems: A Primer by Meadows et al.

-Here I handpicked a few concepts that are worth noting…
+Here are a few concepts I handpicked that I think are worth noting…

 Stock, inflow, and outflow

-Think of a bathtub as a system.
-The water inside the tub is the stock.
-Inflow is the water in, and outflow is when you drain the water out.
-A lot of things in this universe (system) follow this mode.
+Imagine a bathtub as a system.
+The water inside is the stock.
+Inflow adds water, and outflow drains it.
+Many systems follow this pattern.

 Balancing vs. reinforcing feedback loop